Who is σ1?

 I was a participant on the JET program (2004-2007: Fukushima-shi)

-I graduated with a BA (hons) and Master of Arts in Political Science from the University of Canterbury in 2004.
+I graduated with a BA (hons) and Master of Arts (Distinction) in Political Science from the University of Canterbury in 2004.

 In 2009, I also received a Graduate Diploma in Japanese Studies from Massey University.